Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Experiment Setup

+We hypothesize that distillation combined with noise reduces churn without a loss in performance.
+On the one hand, adding noise is a common approach to improving model stability and robustness \cite{7780677, NEURIPS2019_f1748d6b}.
+On the other hand, real-world environments often unintentionally contain noise (due to labels collected from multiple sources, e.g., annotators, users, or distant supervision) and models should be resilient to unexpected changes.
+We explore both scenarios, reporting the results of experiments for \textbf{label smoothing} \cite{7780677} for the former and \textbf{random and systematic noise} for the latter.

+\paragraph{Label Smoothing} Label smoothing is a widely-used technique for calibration of deep learning models, especially for distillation \cite{NEURIPS2019_f1748d6b}.
+Label smoothing can also be thought of as a noise injection method.
+This technique is applied by using a weighted average of the one-hot label at a specific timestep and a uniform distribution over all labels.
+Specifically, at time step $t$, we compute a new ``soft'' target:

+where $\delta_{t,l}$ is the one-hot label if present, $\alpha$ is a parameter that controls the percentage of smoothing, and $L$ is the set of all labels.
+We follow the recommendations of \cite{NEURIPS2019_f1748d6b} in applying label smoothing only to student models.
+We set $\alpha=0.1$ to match the random/systematic noise settings and hold constant the amount of noise across all experiments.

-Production environments often contain noisy data (due to labels collected from multiple sources, e.g., annotators, users, or distant supervision), so we also create an artificial dataset to simulate a noisy environment.
-We conduct this experiment because we hypothesize that model jitter increases as noise in the data increases and that distillation can reduce jitter.
-To construct this dataset, we randomly swap X\% (for different values on X, as shown in Table~\ref{tab:baselines}) of intents and slots according to a weighted distribution.
-Specifically, we find all labels with the prefix ``[in:'' (intents) and compute their probabilities in the training set.
-Then, for X\% of intents, we randomly sample a replacement intent according to this distribution.
-We repeat this process for labels beginning with ``[sl:'' (slots).
+\paragraph{Random Noise} To simulate noise that may occur in a real-world scenario, we create an artificial \textbf{random noise} dataset by randomly swapping 10\% of labels from a weighted distribution.
+To construct this dataset, we first find all labels with the prefix ``[in:'' (intents) and compute their probabilities in training.
+Then, we randomly sample a replacement intent from this distribution.
+We repeat this process for slots (``[sl:'').

+\paragraph{Systematic Noise} High-quality labeled data for SLU systems may be difficult to come by in large quantities.
+Conversational agents are therefore often trained using ``distant-labeled'' data from an earlier iteration.
+This process inevitably results in noisy data, as no SLU system will obtain 100\% on all unseen examples.
+To simulate this distant supervision, we construct a \textbf{systematic noise} dataset.
+We train a baseline with a 4-layer BERT encoder (see Section \ref{subsec:impl}) on 90\% of each training set and label the remaining 10\%.
+However, in order to obtain labels that are both (a) systematic and (b) incorrect, we select the prediction at the \emph{second} beam position rather than the first.\footnote{In practice, this results in less than 10\% of the training data being incorrect.
+However, on all datasets used in these experiments, the percentage of correct predictions at the second beam position is less than 5\%, thus ensuring that at least 9.5\% of the training data is noisy.}